blueey2/linked-blog-starter-md/publish/Interview.md

 4. **Describe a situation where you identified a potential disruption in advance and took proactive steps to prevent it from impacting services or events.**

     _Answer:_ In preparation for a major event, I noticed that the network connectivity in the event hall was unstable.
-To prevent disruptions, I strategically placed additional access points and tested the connectivity thoroughly.
+To prevent disruptions, I  placed additional access points and tested the connectivity thoroughly.
 As a result, attendees enjoyed seamless Wi-Fi access throughout the event without any connectivity hiccups.

 5. **Can you provide an example of a time when you provided excellent technical support to a user who was unfamiliar with technology, ensuring they could participate fully in an event?**